-On April 14, 1912, the Titanic sank into the north Atlantic Ocean.
-Just four days into the ship's journey, this massive ocean liner collided with an iceberg, which lead to the loss of most patrons and crew members on board.
+In the early morning of April 15, 1912, the Titanic sank into the North Atlantic Ocean.
+Just four days into the ship's journey, this massive ocean liner collided with an iceberg, which lead to the loss of most patrons and crew members on board a few hours later.
 Poor lifeboat management, combined with the lack of a nearby ship, led to one of the biggest disasters of all time, and the wreckage of the ship still exists on the bottom of the ocean floor today.

-Most people's knowledge of the Titanic comes from the Leonardo DiCaprio/Kate Winslet film, but there's actually plenty of information that the movie missed - or got wrong entirely.
-For instance, did you know that the Titanic was the first ship to have a heated swimming pool on board?
+Most people's knowledge of the Titanic comes from the Leonardo DiCaprio/Kate Winslet film, but the film generated many myths about the Titanic because the movie missed plenty of information and got other things wrong.
+For instance, did you know the Titanic was the first ship to feature a heated swimming pool onboard?

 This list includes some lesser-known fun facts about the Titanic.
 For instance, newspapers originally reported that there were no casualties.
 The list goes on and on, so check out our fun facts about the Titanic below.

 The lifeboat situation was pretty dire when the Titanic went sank.
 Some boats left early, with room for more passengers onboard, due to extreme panic and confusion.
 This could have been avoided if the scheduled lifeboat drill for that morning had not been canceled.
 It remains unclear clear why the drill was canceled.

 After over 100 years, the last surviving handwritten letter composed on Titanic letterhead resurfaced for an auction.
 Esther Hart and her daughter, Eva, wrote a letter to Esther's mother about the wonderful journey they were taking together on the Titanic.
 Although her husband was tragically killed that day, Esther and Eva survived.
 They kept the letter in the family for decades, until it went up for auction in England and sold for around $200,000 in 2014.